csgillespie/efficientR/main.md

 <p>We recommend setting the compile level to the maximum value of 3.</p>
 </div>

-The impact of compiling on install will vary from package to package: for packages that already have lots of pre-compiled code speed gains will be small [@team2016installation].
+The impact of compiling on install will vary from package to package: for packages that already have lots of pre-compiled code, speed gains will be small [@team2016installation].

 <div class="rmdwarning">
 <p>Not all packages work if compiled on installation.</p>
 </div>

 <!--chapter:end:03-programming.Rmd-->